 The appearance before Herod.
-When Pilot heard that Jesus was a Galilean, he tried to escape responsibility by sending Jesus to an authority who was thought to have better jurisdiction.
+When Pilate heard that Jesus was a Galilean, he tried to escape responsibility by sending Jesus to an authority who was thought to have better jurisdiction.
 However Herod sent Jesus back.
 So they were tossing him like a political hot potato, so to speak, back and forth.

 Jesus was actually given over to crucifixion.
-Even though He had not been convicted of anything and was in fact pronounced innocent, this part was before Pilot.
+Even though He had not been convicted of anything and was in fact pronounced innocent, this part was before Pilate.
 The Roman trial is recorded by all of the gospel writers.